Your Food, Simplified — movewell.

 Grab a rotisserie chicken

-Honestly one of the easiest hacks.
-It's already cooked, it's high in protein, and you can shred it and throw it into bowls, wraps, salads, whatever.
+Already cooked, high in protein, and you can shred it into bowls, wraps, salads, whatever.
 Most grocery stores have them ready to go for under $10.

 🥚